Dollar Street - Gapminder

 Select the first factor and then carefully choose one image from each column to show the four different levels of development (you might want to choose the poorest, the richest and two in between).

 Take a note of the name of the country and the family average monthly wealth.
-Then copy each of the photos into the worksheet beneath.
+Then copy each of the photos into the worksheet below.
 Once that is done, write down a brief summary of the change in the 'Factor' as wealth increases.

 Task 2 - Do It Again!